 Check out this video for more on Felipe's work:

-This profile was prepared when Felipe Vergara was elected to the Ashoka Fellowship in 2006.
+This description of Felipe Vergara's work was prepared when Felipe Vergara was elected to the Ashoka Fellowship in 2006.

 The New Idea